 A young man with a mild learning disability and lacking capacity, was moved by the local authority from his home with his mother, to a care home, pursuant to a court order authorising the move.
 Police arrived in riot gear and the person lacking capacity was removed in handcuffs.
 The court gave guidance on how the parties and the courts should deal in future with cases where the police were to be involved in the removal of a person lacking capacity.

 LLBC v TG, JG, KR EWHC 2640 Fam; 1 MHLR; 1 FLR 414; (2008) 11 CCLR 161

-A 78 year old man with dementia and cognitive impairment was placed in a care home, contrary to the wishes of close relatives, under an order of the court made without notice.
-As well as containing important guidance on principles and procedure in relation to without notice applications of this nature, the judgment contains an analysis of whether the person was deprived of his liberty when in the care home, concluding that he was not, for reasons, among others, that he was objectively content and that it was an ordinary care home with ordinary restrictions.
+A 78-year-old man with dementia and cognitive impairment was placed in a care home, contrary to the wishes of close relatives, under an order of the court made without notice.
+As well as containing important guidance on principles and procedure in relation to without notice applications of this nature, the judgment contains an analysis of whether the person was deprived of his liberty when in the care home, concluding that he was not.
 This case is referred to in the Code of Practice on the Deprivation of Liberty Safeguards.
-(See now also of course P and Q v Surrey County Council EWCA Civ 190 on what constitutes a deprivation of liberty.)
+(See now also P and Q v Surrey County Council EWCA Civ 190 on what constitutes a deprivation of liberty.)